CKChang-tw/IMoveLab/imu_benchmark/data/README.md

 # Directory Tree for Data from Experiments 1, 2, and 3

-Follow the directory tree below to run the code on your local machine without further modifications.
+Follow the directory tree below to run the code on your local machine.

 ```
 $ Directory tree